NVSL/linux-nova/README.md

 replication and checksums.
 It protects file data using RAID-5 style parity.

-NOVA can detects data corruption by verifying checksums on each access and by catching and handly machine check exceptions (MCEs) that arise when the system's memory controller detects at uncorrectable media error.
+NOVA can detects data corruption by verifying checksums on each access and by catching and handling machine check exceptions (MCEs) that arise when the system's memory controller detects at uncorrectable media error.

-We have developed a fault injection tool that allows testing of these recovery mechanisms.
+We use a fault injection tool that allows testing of these recovery mechanisms.

 To facilitate backups, NOVA can take snapshots of the current filesystem state that can be mounted read-only while the current file system is mounted